weirdpercent/lyracyst/README.md

 ### Gratitude

 Many thanks to all contributors to the gems used in this project!
+Wordnik and Rhymebrain are both amazing.
+All I did was write CLI wrappers for them; they are the real geniuses.